IBM/ocp-ipi-powervc/README.md

 - `FLAVOR_NAME` the OpenStack flavor name to use for OpenShift VMs.

+- `INSTALLER_SSHKEY` the ssh public key for access to the bootstrap and master nodes.
+Usually named `~/.ssh/id_installer_rsa.pub`.

 - `MACHINE_TYPE` the PowerPC machine type to use for OpenShift VMs.

 - `NETWORK_NAME` the OpenStack network name to use for OpenShift VMs.

-- `RHCOS_IMAGE_NAME` the OpenStack image name to use for OpenShift VMs.
+- `PULLSECRET_FILE` the filename containing the pull secrets for the OpenShift containers.
+Usually named `~/.pullSecretCompact`.

 - `SSHKEY_NAME` the OpenStack ssh keyname to use for the HAProxy VM.